ietf-wg-cellar/matroska-specification/matroska_iana.md

 The Chapter Codec IDs are to be allocated according to the "Specification Required" policy [@!RFC8126].

-(#chapter-codec-registry-table) shows the initial contents of the "Chapter Codec IDs" registry.
+(#chapter-codec-id-registry-table) shows the initial contents of the "Chapter Codec IDs" registry.
 The Change Controller for the initial entries is the IETF.

 Chapter Codec ID | Description            | Reference
 ----------:|:------------------------|:-------------------------------------------
 0 | Matroska Script | RFC 9559, (#chapprocesscodecid-element)
 1 | DVD-menu | RFC 9559, (#chapprocesscodecid-element)
-Table: Initial Contents of "Chapter Codec IDs" Registry{#chapter-codec-registry-table}
+Table: Initial Contents of "Chapter Codec IDs" Registry{#chapter-codec-id-registry-table}

 ## Projection Types Registry